 About the Institute For Figuring

 The Institute For Figuring is a non-profit, Los Angeles-based organization dedicated to the poetic and aesthetic dimensions of science and mathematics.
 Co-founded by science writer Margaret Wertheim and her sister Christine Wertheim, a member of the Critical Studies faculty at California Institute of the Arts, the IFF specializes in creating participatory projects in which communities build large-scale artworks inspired by discoveries and techniques stemming from scientific and mathematical research.

-The exhibition is being collaboratively produced by the Institute of the Arts and Sciences, the Seymour Marine Discovery Center, and the Mary Porter Sesnon Gallery.
+The exhibition is being collaboratively produced by the Institute of the Arts and Sciences and the Seymour Marine Discovery Center.

 The Institute of the Arts and Sciences is part of UC Santa Cruz’s Arts Division.
 It is an interdisciplinary programming unit, which creates public exhibitions, public events, publications, and collaborations with faculty and students, aligning with UCSC’s teaching and research.